 College of Forestry PCMI offers Master of Science (M.S.) or Master of Forestry (M.F.) with an area of concentration/focus/option that you and your major professor agree upon.
 Degree emphases are described here for the College of Forestry and here for Applied Economics.

-2014: If we build it, will you come?
-If we were to offer PCMI programs in Horticulture, Soils, Crop Science, Mechanical Engineering, Biological Engineering, Ecological Engineering, Civil Engineering, Environmental Engineering, Public Health, and Water Resources, would you come?
-Please consider, and don't hesitate to be in touch about this.
-More news soon.
+Fall 2014: If we build it, will you come?
+We will offer PCMI programs in Horticulture, Soils, Crop Science, Mechanical Engineering, Biological Engineering, Ecological Engineering, Civil Engineering, Environmental Engineering, Public Health, and Water Resources.
+More information will be available by September 2014 at the OSU PCMI website.